swiftstand/fuoye_group_4_weather_app/README.md

 ### Usage
-Clone the repository, and then build the project:
+Clone the repository, and then move into directory of the build executable:

 ```
 cd build/debug